Meet the Teachers!

 Alicia Applegate is a visual artist, arts educator and founding teacher with Salamander Arts!
 She received her BFA in Art Education from the Massachusetts School of Art & Design, and is currently obtaining her horticulture certification from the Barnes Arboretum at Saint Johns University.
 While using ceramics, textiles, painting and more, her passion lies in giving students the basic tools to develop their creativity into something tangible.
 Her art-making process revolves around collaboration, joy and trusting her intuition, which are principles that integrate seamlessly into her teaching practice.

 Patricia Houston has worked in early intervention and childhood education for over 20 years in Philadelphia.
 Protecting and caring for children is her life passion.
-She received her Associate’s from Community College of Philadelphia in 2008 and her Bachelor’s from University of Pennsylvania in 2013, and continues to develop her craft as a lead teacher at the Children’s Community School, and now Salamander Arts!
+She received her Associate’s from Community College of Philadelphia in 2008 and her Bachelor’s from University of Pennsylvania in 2013, and continues to develop her craft as a lead teacher at the Children’s Community School, and at Salamander Arts in 2021.
 As a teacher, behavioral therapist and BiG little sister among other roles, she has been honored to work with children who require a varying and complex assortment of special needs, support and medical interventions.
 Some of her creative talents include hula hooping, fabric arts, writing children’s stories and baking!
-She’s very excited to share and learn with our Salamanders this year.